mtfaris90/takehome2/README.md

 ## Submitting the Assignment

+### Option 1 (Preferred)

+Upload your repo (with README, including instructions on how to run your app) to your GitHub.
+Either make it public or share to the HRJSP1 team.
+Then use [this form](https://forms.gle/LQYm3ohiYc9Gtf7AA) to submit your repo.

+### Option 2

-When you have finished the assignment, create a bundle of your work by running `npm run bundle` in the repo root.
+Create a bundle of your work by running `npm run bundle` in the repo root.

 This generates a bundle file called `take-home-exercise` based on your local master branch.
 Upload this file to your Google Drive using the same account that you use for JSP.
-Then, use [this form](https://forms.gle/LQYm3ohiYc9Gtf7AA) to share the file for final submission.
+Then, use [this form](https://forms.gle/LQYm3ohiYc9Gtf7AA) to submit the file.

 Good luck!